bacalhau-project/examples/spot/README.md

 In order for our Bacalhau network to function, we first need to spin up a Requester node that our Compute nodes can connect to, and that we can interact with to fire off jobs to our network.

-The `examples/spot` directory is where the scripts for provisioning our Spot Instances can be found, but first `cd` into `examples/spot/orchestrator` where we will find a Terraform script which will spin up a node on GCP for our Spot Instances to communicate with.
+The `examples/spot` directory is where the scripts for provisioning our Spot Instances can be found.
+But, the script we're going to use first is the `create_requester.py` script.
+This script will create an On-Demand t2.medium EC2 instance and configure it to run as a Bacalhau Requester node.

-Copy the `.example.env.json` file to `.env.json` and open it for editing.
-It's in this file that we can set some variables that will enable Terraform to spin up a GCP Compute Instance for us.

-Set the variables as follows:

-`"project_id"` - The GCP project ID that we want our Requester node to be created in.
-`app_name` - A human-readable name for the resources that Terraform will create in our GCP account.
-`app_tag` - A human-readable tag that will be added to our resources for easier discovery later on.

-Once those variables are set, head back to your CLI and execute the following command:

-`terraform plan -out plan.out -var-file .env.json && terraform apply "plan.out"`

-Terraform will start to spin up a Requester Node shortly afterwards.
-It should only take a few minutes.

-### Getting your Requester Node Public IP

-Once your Terraform script has finished, there should be a new `bacalhau.run` file in your directory.
-It contains the public IP address for your new Requester Node.
-We'll need this in a moment, so take notice of it.
+To run the script enter:

+`python3 create_requester.py`

+This should take a few seconds to run, and will create a Security Group, ingress rules, and the EC2 instance in the `us-west-2` region.
+After it's completed, it will output the public IPv4 address of your new Requester Node.

+Take note of this IP address, we'll need it shortly.

 ## Provisioning AWS Spot Instances